PojavLauncherTeam/PojavLauncher_iOS/IPABuilder/README.md

 IPABuilder

-Package PojavLauncher into an IPA file. scripts will be here until integarted into Makefile
+Package PojavLauncher into an IPA file. scripts will be here until integrated into Makefile

 ## how to build?
 set these env vars: